Interview with Tom Teller, Director of Hum | Link TV

 Do you think filmmaking is important for society?

-Tom Tell: I think filmmaking and storytelling in general are critical aspects of society.
+Tom Teller: I think filmmaking and storytelling in general are critical aspects of society.
 Filmmaking, music, art, all of these art forms allow for expression, escape, and entertainment.

 What do you hope an audience takes away from your film?